AdknownInc/grafana-scalyr-datasource-plugin/README.md

 # grafana-scalyr-datasource-plugin
 A plugin for using scalyr's data in grafana.
-Requires a proxy server (implementation example linked below)

-Work has been started on a backend plugin that would remove the need for a proxy server.
-Check the branch `test_quick_convert` for a roadmap.
+The backend plugin has been completed and a proxy server is no longer needed!

 ## Variable Templating
 This plugin makes use of Grafana's variables feature.
 However, due to the fact that Scalyr uses "$" as a special character, this plugin uses "~" as a variable identifier